 ASi-5 is a real bus system, meaning that up to 96 devices can exist on the same cable.

-The transmission technology uses Quaternary Phase-Shift Keying (QPSK) as modulation scheme with Orthogonal Frequency-Division Multiplexing (OFDM) for multi carrier modulation (up to 154 carriers).
-Each of these carriers hold a channel transporting 20 bits in one 1.2ms cycle.
+The transmission technology uses Quaternary Phase-Shift Keying (QPSK) as a modulation scheme with Orthogonal Frequency-Division Multiplexing (OFDM) for multi-carrier modulation (up to 154 carriers).
+Each of these carriers holds a channel transporting 20 bits in one 1.2ms cycle.

 - Each process data transmission takes place on three channels simultaneously.
 The receiver must receive the same data on at least two channels to recognize the process data as valid (2oo3 protection).